Anthropic’s new paper was the highlight of the day:

 Preprompt Ignored in Server Mode?:

-clarified that as far as they are aware, the API server never used pre-prompt, and suggested a workaround by combining the system prompt with the message content for each API call. -
+@ddhmksoiraised a concern about the pre-prompt being ignored in server mode, noting this seemed to be a recent change.@_anarche_clarified that as far as they are aware, the API server never used pre-prompt, and suggested a workaround by combining the system prompt with the message content for each API call. -

 No AVX2 Support Frustration:

-reported a problem due to their processor not supporting AVX2 instructions, sharing a JSON error message detailing system specs and the unsupported platform.
+@creedlenreported a problem due to their processor not supporting AVX2 instructions, sharing a JSON error message detailing system specs and the unsupported platform.

 ▷ #🎛-hardware-discussion (15 messages🔥):